stormshield/python-SNS-API/README.md

 ```

-* **Note:** SNS version >= 5.0 uses a custom CA and certificate by default.
-To connect to it, the "SNS-WebServer-default-authority" CA must be retrieved from the appliance (e.g. downloading the CA certificate using the webgui), then added to your cabundle.pem.

-(alternatively, CA verification can be bypassed using `sslverifypeer=False` argument to SSLClient() )
+* **Note:** Starting from the 5.0 firmware, a custom CA is used by default by the SSL API.
+To continue to connect checking the certificate authority of the appliance, the "SNS-WebServer-default-authority" CA must be retrieved from each appliance, then added to a cabundle.pem file.
+Alternatively, CA verification can be bypassed using sslverifypeer=False argument to SSLClient().

 ### Command results